 There are other ways, aside from just wearing ear protection, to reduce hearing loss among workers.
 Employers can invest in quieter machines and tools.
 They can also install noise barriers in work areas.
 Often, employers may balk at the cost of these preventative measures.
 Quieter machines and tools may be exponentially more expensive than noisier varieties.
 However, experts point out that these measures could save employers money in the end due to worker turnover rates and expenses related to work injuries.
 The CDC has an online database with information about sound tools to educate employers and employees about this issue.

 Hearing loss can cause ringing in the ears, sensitivity to sound, dizziness, and extreme pain in the ears.
 If an employee has hearing loss, it must be determined that the hearing loss is work-related in order for them to receive compensation.
 A skilled lawyer will be able to assess the situation and determine if their client is eligible for workers’ compensation benefits.

-Downingtown Workers’ Compensation Lawyers at Wusinich & Sweeney, LLC Provide Legal Assistance to Workers with Hearing Loss
+Downingtown Workers’ Compensation Lawyers at Wusinich, Sweeney & Ryan, LLC Provide Legal Assistance to Workers with Hearing Loss